 The title of NC State's chief executive officer changed to "chancellor."

 Dr. Carey Hoyt Bostian became the seventh person to lead NC State.
-He had served on the NC State faculty since 1930.
-In 1959 he stepped down as chancellor to return to teaching.
+He served on the NC State faculty since 1930.
+In 1959, he stepped down as chancellor to return to teaching.
 (Biography of Carey Bostian)

 John Tyler Caldwell was named Chancellor.
 He served until retiring in 1975.
 (Biography of John Caldwell)